Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: GW background

-The superposition of the GW signal from sources at all redshifts create a background, whose spectrum is usually characterized by the dimensionless energy density parameter \citep{1999PhRvD..59j2001A}:
+The superposition of the GW signal from sources at all redshifts creates a background whose spectrum is usually characterized by the dimensionless energy density parameter \citep{1999PhRvD..59j2001A}:

 where $\rho_{\rm gw}$ is the gravitational energy density and $\rho_c=\frac{3c^2H_0^2}{8 \pi G}$ is the critical energy density needed to make the Universe flat today.
-The GW spectrum from the population of extra-galactic binaries is given by the expression:
+The GW spectrum from the population of extragalactic binaries is given by the expression

-where $F(f)$ is the total flux and $f$ is observed frequency.
-In this paper, we estimate the total flux (in erg Hz$^{-1}$) as the sum of the individual contributions, whose redshift and masses are given by the {\tt StarTrack} simulations:
+where $F(f)$ is the total flux and $f$ is the observed frequency.
+We estimated the total flux (in erg Hz$^{-1}$) as the sum of the individual contributions whose redshift and masses are given by the {\tt StarTrack} simulations:

-where $\frac{dE_{gw}}{df} (f,M^k,\mathcal{M}_c^k,z^k)$ is the spectral energy density (in erg Hz$^{-1}$s$^{-1}$) averaged over orientation for a binary at redshift $z^k$, with total mass $M^k$ and chirp mass $\mathcal{M}_c^k$. $N$ is the number of sources produced by {\tt StarTrack} and corresponds to the number of coalescences in $T=1$ yr.
-The normalization factor $T^{-1}$ assures that the flux has the correct dimension.
-The evolution of coalescing binaries is comprised of three phases, the inspiral, the merger and the ring-down of the final black hole.
-The early inspiral phase and the ring-down can be modeled accurately by post Newtonian expansion and perturbation theory, while our knowledge of the late inspiral and the merger rely on numerical relativity.
+where $\frac{dE_{gw}}{df} (f,M^k,\mathcal{M}_c^k,z^k)$ is the spectral energy density (in erg Hz$^{-1}$s$^{-1}$) averaged over the orientation for a binary at redshift $z^k$, with total mass $M^k$ and "chirp mass" $\mathcal{M}_c^k$. $N$ is the number of sources produced by {\tt StarTrack} and corresponds to the number of coalescences in $T=1$ yr.
+That number is derived from merger rate estimates.
+The normalization factor $T^{-1}$ ensures that the flux has the correct dimension.
+The evolution of coalescing binaries is comprised of three phases, the inspiral, the merger, and the ring-down of the final black hole.
+The early inspiral phase and the ring-down can be modeled accurately by post-Newtonian expansion and perturbation theory, while our knowledge of the late inspiral and the merger rely on numerical relativity.